 There’s nothing more disappointing than waiting all season, catering to your pepper plants only to harvest two or three measly peppers.
-If you’ve had this experience, you can try these methods on how to increase your pepper plant yield.
+If you’ve had this experience, you can try these methods on how to increase pepper plant yields.

 Steps to Increase Pepper Plant Yield: